suhangself/suhangself.github.io/_pages/about.md

 * Januray 4, 2021, Dr Zhipeng Zhou join our group as a PostDoc.
 Welcome, Zhipeng!
 * Januray 4, 2021, Ms Yujie Tang join our group as a PhD student.
 Welcome, Yujie!
 * Januray 1, 2021, We received a gift from [HUAWEI UK](https://www.noahlab.com.hk/).
 Thanks, HUAWEI!
+* December 17, 2020, I join the Personnel Committee (Onderdeelcommissie) for the faculty of Mechanical, Maritime and Materials Engineering (3mE).
 * October 14, 2020, Our paper "[Social-VRNN: One-Shot Multi-modal Trajectory Prediction for Interacting Pedestrians](https://arxiv.org/abs/2010.09056)" accepted to CoRL!
 * October 1, 2020, Mr Robert Cornet join our group as a research engineer.
 Welcome, Robert!
 * September 11, 2020, Our paper "[Zero-Sum Game Based Optimal Secure Control under Actuator Attacks]()" accepted to IEEE Transactions on Automatic Control!